 The Utilities and Energy department within Facilities Management works aggressively to control utility consumption, and consequently intensity, within campus facilities.
 In an effort to strategically address these issues, they have worked with multiple campus stakeholders to develop and implement the university’s Energy Reduction Plan.
 This plan establishes both short and long term goals for electricity, gas, and water, and identifies specific strategies, objectives, and timelines.

 The University 2016-2018 academic plans for curriculum and research were prepared by Academic Sustainability Programs during Fall 2015 for submission to the Sustainability Tracking, Assessment, and Rating System evaluation through the Association for the Advancement of Sustainability in Higher Education.
 These plans include specific objectives and deliverables in the areas of both research and teaching, to be pursued during 2016 – 2018 at Auburn University.
 Feedback is welcome from the campus community on both planning documents, as the Academic Sustainability Program works to implement the objectives.
-Direct comments to Dr. Nanette Chadwick, Director of Academic Sustainability Programs.
+Direct comments to Dr. Sarah Hamilton.

 Auburn University is in the process of developing a Landscape Master Plan.
 This plan will guide the development, implementation, and management of the university’s landscapes through a holistic approach based on ecology, to foster the development of an integrated, thriving open space system for students, faculty, staff, and visitors.

 As a large landholder, Auburn University recognizes its responsibility to help improve water quality in Alabama.
 To improve the quality and availability of water in our community, the university has developed and adopted a Stormwater Management Plan (SWMP).
 This SWMP outlines six overarching categories of best management practices, along with implementation goals, for controlling the volume and improving the quality of stormwater runoff on campus.